ijonas/satstacker/README.md

 Don't share your Satstacker `.env` file with anyone either (particularly when asking for help/support), it contains your Kraken API keys.

+# Thanks

+A special thanks goes out to Alexander Leishman [who's blog post](https://www.alexleishman.com/posts/hmac-in-ruby) showed me how to do all the message-signing-magic.